 You can also add other tabs with different views that you want accessible on the supertag page, such as instructions on how to use the supertag, search nodes with different default views, or a reference to any node you might find useful to access while looking at the supertag page.

-Fields become attributes to the supertag object.
+Fields are attributes that describe the object that the supertag represents.
 Examples:

 a #task can have fields like Status, Deadline, Priority, Team, Assignee